You can let us know about a change in your circumstances (e.g. change in your income or household) quickly and easily online:

 - The death of anyone in the household.

-If you are a claimant (or any partner aged 60+) who has not claimed Pension Credit or does not qualify for Pension Credit, you must notify us of all increases in income capital and any changes of occupation to your household.
+If you are a claimant (or any partner who is of pension age) who has not claimed Pension Credit or does not qualify for Pension Credit, you must notify us of all increases in income capital and any changes of occupation to your household.

 Additional matters for claimants on savings credit